You: MATTER

 So, I began sleeping on the floor beside my Dad’s side of the bed.
 But, it was hard and uncomfortable.
 And, I wasn’t getting any sleep.
 My fears were making me sick.

-I was tired, so I decided the next time it happened I was going to have to try to stay in bed.
+I was tired.
+I decided the next time it happened I was going to have to try to stay in bed.
 And, come again it did.

 I needed to face my fears …

 Fear felt like it was taking me over.
 My whole body felt frozen.
 I didn’t know what to do or where to go.
-All I could think to do at the moment was sing.
+All I could think to do in that moment was sing.
 Jesus Loves Me began coming out of my mouth as if I were in Sunday School.
 I sang it over and over again.

 I didn’t know why, but I was doing it anyway.
-The only thing I could think to do was sing.
+The only thing that came to me was song.
 And, though I didn’t believe it deeply, yet … I sang about Jesus love for me.

 “Jesus Loves Me this I know,